 Have fun with Gamification

 Starbucks has taken up this strategy, too.
-Rather than a direct game being played, they allow customers to use their mobile devices as well as their physical Starbucks rewards cards to purchase items, receive stars based off of purchases, and move up different levels of rewards.
+Rather than a direct game being played, they allow customers to use their mobile devices as well as their physical Starbucks rewards cards to purchase items, receive stars based on purchases, and move up different levels of rewards.

 Take the show on the road

-Instead, consumer experience experts suggest bringing special offers to each medium, fueled by engagement, rather than just point-of-purchase rewards.
+Instead, consumer experience experts suggest bringing special offers to each medium, fueled by engagement, rather than just point-of-purchase rewards to aid with customer experience management.
 Ways to do this could be through writing reviews, Tweeting about their customer experience, or offering discounts/rewards points for mobile users.

 Remember that customer is king when it comes to retail.
 We want to turn customers into brand advocates, and a great way to do that is through loyalty programs.
 If you or your company has a great loyalty program tip, let us know on Twitter at @retailbound or on Facebook at www.facebook.com/retailbound